 All development shall be landscaped.
 The exteriors of buildings, particularly commercial properties, restaurants, shops and stores, or any business catering to tourists, shall be properly finished and maintained to the satisfaction of Council.
-Owners of dilapidated structures shall be required to repair or remove them if they present a safety hazard.
+Owners of dilapidated structures shall be required to repair or removal should it pose as a safety hazard.

-Council will ensure that buildings and property owned by the Town be well maintained and landscaped as a general example to the community.
-Wrecked or inoperable vehicles, machinery or equipment of any kind shall not be stored or abandoned in front or side yards, nor where it may be in general public view.
+Council shall ensure that municipal buildings and property is maintained and landscaped as a general example to the community.
+Wrecked or inoperable vehicles, machinery or equipment of any kind shall not be stored or abandoned in front or side yards, where it may be in general public view.